Crocker Land Expedition: Background

 Following his 1906 expedition that failed to reach the North Pole, Robert E. Peary reported in his book that he had sighted distant land from the heights of the northwestern shore of Ellesmere Island.
 He named it Crocker Land, after San Francisco banker George Crocker, one of his financial backers.
 It is now known that Peary's claim was fraudulent, as he wrote in his diary at the time that no land was visible.
 The invention of Crocker Land was apparently an attempt to secure further support from Crocker for Peary's 1909 expedition.
 If so, the attempt failed, as Crocker had diverted all of his available resources to the rebuilding of San Francisco following the 1906 earthquake.

 The existence or non-existence of Crocker Land became important following the controversial events of the autumn of 1909, when both Peary and Frederick Cook returned to civilization, claiming to have reached the North Pole.
 Since Cook claimed to have traversed the alleged region of Crocker Land and found no such land, the existence of Crocker Land would be proof of the falsity of Cook's claim.
 Backers of Peary's claim therefore set out to find it.

-The expedition was organized by Donald Baxter MacMillan and sponsored by the American Museum of Natural History, the American Geographical Society and the University of Illinois' Museum of Natural History.
+The expedition was organized by Donald Baxter MacMillan and George Borup, and sponsored by the American Museum of Natural History, the American Geographical Society and the University of Illinois' Museum of Natural History.
+After Borup's death in 1912, MacMillan took sole control over the expedition.

 MacMillan's geologist, ornithologist and botanist was Walter Elmer Ekblaw of the University of Illinois.
 Navy Ensign Fitzhugh Green served as engineer and physicist.
 Maurice Cole Tanquary, of the University of Illinois, was the zoologist, and Harrison J. Hunt the surgeon.

 Minik Wallace, the Inuk famously brought to the United States as a child by Robert Peary in 1897, was the guide and translator for the expedition.

 As well as confirming and mapping the position of Crocker Land, the declared purpose of the expedition was to investigate "geology, geography, glaciology, meteorology, terrestrial magnetism, electrical phenomena, seismology, zoology (both vertebrate and invertebrate), botany, oceanography, ethnology, and archaeology".

 In newspapers of the time, MacMillan described Crocker Land as "the world’s last geographical problem".